 Ultimately, I found my footing.
 I am a process kind of person, so the key was setting up little “systems” that make things run a little more smoothly and saved a little money.
 In the beginning this took the form of simple things.
 For instance, planning out the week’s meals so that we aren’t wasting time running back and forth to the grocery store.
 And, coming up with options for using leftovers in creative ways (the big one here was chicken stock which not only comes in handy for risotto and soups, but which gives us an excuse to have roast chicken with mashed potatoes and peas once a week) so that we threw out less.
 Making things like pizza dough in batches that will allow for a pizza per week as dough can be frozen and pizza provides an almost unlimited canvas for making interesting meals.
 And that’s the reason for this blog.

-A few fondly held ideas to consider before you traipse down this particular rabbit hole:
+A few fondly held “principles” to consider before you traipse down my weird little rabbit hole:

-- Having a bit of fat in your food does not have nearly as much of an effect on your waist line (not to mention health) as sitting on your ass all day playing Angry Birds.
+- Having a bit of fat in your food does not have nearly as much of an effect on your waist line (not to mention health) as sitting on your ass all day playing Candy Crush.

 - The precursor of smashing success is usually a series of shattering failures.

-- There is nothing quite so healthy as a meal made with care and enjoyed with good company.
+- There is nothing quite so healthy as a meal made with care from quality ingredients which is enjoyed in good company.

-- If you need to consult the periodic table of elements and an organic chemistry text book to figure out what you are eating, it does not fall into the category of food.
+- If you need to consult the periodic table of elements and a chemistry text book to figure out what you are eating, it does not fall into the category of food.